SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-03-vaccine-mRNA-seq-on-github.md

 crappy little blog, just so we have full disclosure here).

-## What should I think about that?
+## What should we think about that?

 This isn't the same as posting the well-known sequence for the mRNA of SARS-CoV-2, since the vaccine mRNA has several mutations, a poly-A tail, and other features designed to